Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Results

 \section{Results}

 What is the waveform that produces the best contrast between two similar optical samples using a band-limited optical input field, Fig.~\ref{fig:global1}(a)?
 To answer this question, we need to quantify the contrast between similar samples.
-In our previous work\cite{mccaul153803}, we defined contrast $J$ that characterizes the normalized difference between the time-domain spectra of two samples:
+In our previous work\cite{mccaul153803}, we defined a contrast $J$ that characterizes the normalized difference between the time-domain spectra of two samples:

 where $E_{1,2}(t)$ denote the time-domain waveforms transmitted by the two samples (given the same input waveform $E_0(t)$).
-The interval $[- T_{\rm{obs}}, T_{\rm{obs}}]$ represents the observation window in the time domain over which the two samples are compared.
+The interval $[t_0 - T_{\rm{obs}}, t_0 + T_{\rm{obs}}]$ represents the observation window in the time domain over which the two samples are compared; $t_0$ is the center point of the observation window and $2T_{\rm obs}$ is its length.